saviynt/saviynt-api-go-client/README.md

 1. Run all tests: `go test -v ./...`
 2. Run a specific suite of tests, e.g. for `delegatedadministration`: `go test -run Test_delegatedadministration_DelegatedAdministrationAPIService`

+## Contributions

+While we value open-source contributions to this SDK, this library is generated programmatically.
+The best ways to contribute to this SDK are:

+1. API coverage: to add/update API coverage, update the OpenAPI spec files in the [`docs`](docs) folder.
+2. SDK functionality: if SDK functionality is desired that is not covered by [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator), create an isue or PR with that project.
+3. Test coverage: tests are always welcome, in the [`tests`](tests) folder.

+Feel free to open a PR or a Github issue as a proof of concept and we'll do our best to include it in a future release.

+## Credits

+This is an auto-generated client using [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) `7.10.0`.